Skip to Main Content

 What are the health requirements for filming in Mexico?

-Mexican NOM-030-STPS workplace safety standards and COFEPRIS health regulations for production environments set specific requirements for on-set medical coverage.
-Productions involving stunts, special effects, large crews, and remote locations require qualified medical personnel.
-We ensure your production meets all Mexican compliance standards and help you determine the appropriate level of coverage.
+Here is the breakdown.
+Mexican NOM-030-STPS workplace safety standards and COFEPRIS health rules for production environments set specific needs for on-set medical coverage.
+Productions involving stunts, special effects, large crews, and remote locations need qualified medical staff.
+We make sure your production meets all Mexican compliance standards and help you determine the appropriate level of coverage.

 Are vaccinations required for crew traveling to Mexico?

-Hepatitis A recommended; malaria prophylaxis for Chiapas and Oaxaca lowlands; altitude sickness precautions for Mexico City (2,240m) and highland shoots.
-We provide pre-production health briefings covering all recommended preventive measures for your specific shooting locations.
+Here is what that looks like on the ground.
+Hepatitis A recommended.
+Malaria prophylaxis for Chiapas and Oaxaca lowlands.
+Altitude sickness precautions for Mexico City (2,240m) and highland shoots.
+We give pre-production health briefings covering all recommended preventive measures for your specific shooting locations.

 How do emergency services work in Mexico?

-911 for all emergencies throughout Mexico.
-We establish emergency protocols before production begins, including hospital routes, ambulance contacts, and evacuation plans tailored to each shooting location.
-For remote locations, we arrange enhanced medical provisions to account for longer response times.
+Here is how the picture comes together.
+911 for all emergencies across Mexico.
+We set up emergency protocols before production starts, including hospital routes, ambulance contacts, and evacuation plans tailored to each shooting location.
+For remote locations, we arrange boosted medical provisions to account for longer response times.

 What insurance is needed for medical coverage in Mexico?

-Productions typically need IMSS workplace coverage for local crews and international production medical insurance with altitude sickness and tropical disease provisions.
-We help you understand the specific requirements and ensure your medical coverage documentation meets both Mexican regulatory standards and your insurer's requirements.
+Here is what we have to work with.
+Productions mostly need IMSS workplace coverage for local crews and global shoots medical insurance with altitude sickness and tropical disease provisions.
+We help you know the specific needs and make sure your medical coverage records meets both Mexican regulatory standards and your insurer's needs.

 Can you cover remote locations?

-Yes, we provide medical coverage for remote and challenging locations throughout Mexico, including remote Copper Canyon and Yucatán jungle locations.
-We plan for extended response times and bring appropriate equipment for isolated shooting environments.
+Yes, we give medical coverage for remote and challenging locations across Mexico, including remote Copper Canyon and Yucatán jungle locations.
+We plan for extended response times and bring appropriate gear for isolated shooting environments.

 What about stunt coverage?